City Court - William J. Longer, Judge

 - The Indiana Supreme Court has issued an Order in response to the Petition of the Courts of Lake County for Administrative Rule 17 Emergency Relief.

-- Order issued by Judge Longer in response to COVID-19 virus.
+- Transition Plan issued by Judge Longer in response to COVID-19 virus.

 **The online docket information is generally accurate but is not the official record of the court.